ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 You will have to edit **two** sections:

 1. `table_name = 'c_tag_meta_YYYY_mm'`
 	* Within the quotes, please add the name of the raw table.
-May be the `no_dup` table if relevant.
+Maybe the `no_dup` table if relevant.
 1. `schema = 'collectioncode'`
 	* please edit to include the relevant project code, in lowercase, between the quotes.